 Saichō was in effect petitioning for a separate ordination system for Tendai, which in fact constituted a request for institutional independence.
 He also proposed that Tendai monks serve the nation as teachers of Buddhism after having first stayed on Mount Hiei for 12 years of study.

-Opposition from the Nara monks to Saichō's proposal was so strong that the court withheld its reply.
+Opposition from the Nara monks to Saichō's proposal was so intense that the court withheld its reply.
 Finally, seven days after Saichō's death in the sixth month of 822, the court gave its approval.
-The following year, the court gave official recognition to the Tendai center on Mount Hiei by naming it Enryakuji after the name of the year period in which it was founded.
+The following year, the court gave official recognition to the Tendai centre on Mount Hiei by naming it Enryakuji after the name of the year period in which it was founded.

 Ennin and Enchin

 Tendai's fortunes were revived by Ennin (圓仁 or 円仁, posthumously known as Jikaku Daishi 慈覺大師, 794-864), who went to China in 839 and stayed for nine years, thoroughly studying, among other things, esoteric Buddhism.
 Upon his return to Japan, Ennin revived the Tendai sect's position at court through his mastery of esoteric Buddhist rituals and received honour after honour from the emperor.
 It is to Ennin's credit that Tendai was firmly established in esoteric Buddhism.